jokob-sk/NetAlertX/docs/SUBNETS.md

 ## Examples

+> [!NOTE]
+> Please use the UI to configure settings as that ensures that the config file is in the correct format.
+Edit `pialert.conf` directly only when really necessary.

 * Examples for one and two subnets  (❗ Note the `['...', '...']` format):
    * One subnet: `SCAN_SUBNETS    = ['192.168.1.0/24 --interface=eth0']`
    * Two subnets:  `SCAN_SUBNETS    = ['192.168.1.0/24 --interface=eth0', '192.168.1.0/24 --interface=eth1 -vlan=107']`